Callie Delgado was familiar with poor choices. She’d made plenty.

 “Fine, let’s go talk to the old man.”

 Ready for more?
-Pre-order your copy of Rogue Souls right now!
+Order your copy of Rogue Souls right now!

-FYI: Print copies are coming, but are not available for pre-order.
-I’ll add the links once the print copies become available at all standard vendors.
-Also, I am an Amazon affiliate and may earn a commission if you buy goods at Amazon through one of my links.
+FYI: I am an Amazon affiliate and may earn a commission if you buy goods at Amazon through one of my links.